deepjavalibrary/djl-serving/benchmark/README.md

 sudo dpkg -i djl-bench_0.18.0-1_all.deb
 ```

-For centOS or Amazon Linux 2
+For macOS, centOS or Amazon Linux 2

 You can download djl-bench zip file from [here](https://publish.djl.ai/djl-bench/0.18.0/benchmark-0.18.0.zip).